A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsubsection{Effect of Data Segmentation and Model Adaptation}

 It is a common practice to train an individual model on each datasets (\emph{i.e.}, DMM) or to segment a dataset according to feature similarity and train respective models (\emph{i.e.}, CDG).
-It can be seen that DMM performs similarly to Anole for simple training datasets such as the KITTI and the SHD datasets, but DMM performs poorly on large and complex datasets like BDD100k.
+It can be seen that DMM performs similarly to Anole for simple training datasets such as all MNIST datasets for the HDR task, and the KITTI and the SHD datasets for the VD task, but DMM performs poorly on large and complex datasets like BDD100k.
 In contrast, CDG trains and selects models on similar data samples.
 However, the inference accuracy of CDG is not as good as that of Anole over all test sets for both tasks.
 This demonstrates Proposition~\ref{proposition1}, which states that a model trained on a scene may not always perform well on that scene.
 In contrast, Anole employs a decision model to learn the appropriate scenes and determines which model is most suitable for online prediction, resulting in stable performance.
 Furthermore, although deep-model-based method SDM is generally assumed to have better performance, we surprisingly find that Anole outwits SDM on all test sets.
 This implies that training a single large DNN model for cross-scene inference is more difficult than training and choosing from a set of specialized compressed models.